-This tag uses the movement of the fish to power and recharge batteries rather than relying solely on a battery-allowing data to be collected for well over a year instead of only a month or two.
-A longer monitoring period allows for a more complete view of fish behavior and of the impact of river obstructions for fish with longer migration patterns, such as sturgeon, lamprey, and eels.
+This tag uses the movement of the fish to power and recharges batteries rather than relying solely on a battery allowing data to be collected for well over a year instead of only a month or two.
+A longer monitoring period allows for a more complete view of fish behavior and of the impact of river obstructions on fish with longer migration patterns, such as sturgeon, lamprey, and eels.

 There are two designs for the transmitter.
 In one, the energy is generated and used in real time, so the fish has to be moving for the tag to have enough power to send a signal.
 In the second design, a battery is recharged with energy from the fish's movement and stored until needed.
 The self-powered tags were lab-tested with juvenile white sturgeon and rainbow trout.
 In both species, the tags were implanted in a tiny incision in a quick 75-second process.
+PNNL is interested in partnerships with operators or agencies interested in further developing and demonstrating this technology.